wazo-platform/wazo-acceptance/README.md

 # Style Guide

-## Feature file
+## Feature files

-* Indent with 2 spaces
+* indent using 2 spaces
+* indent tables
-* In table indent the value to the left
+* in tables, align values to the left
+* some table columns are optional; it's preferrable to omit them if not necessary (for example, the `protocol` column)
+* there must be an empty line after a `Feature` definition and around `Scenario` blocks
+* there must be no empty lines between steps
-* For other rules, please refer to feature files and then write it here
+* for other rules, please refer to feature files and then write them here

 ### Example
 ```